Political Science (PSC)

 3, 3/0

-Prerequisite: Instructor permission.
+Prerequisite: PSC 104 or instructor permission.
 Provides an overview of the United Nations, including history, structure, objectives, and politics.
 Students learn practical skills by participating in Model UN simulations and conducting independent research on the UN.
 Offered spring only.

 PSC 450 CONTEMPORARY POLITICAL THOUGHT